Nationwide Legal Advocates Fighting Against Elder Abuse And Neglect

 The Georgia personal injury lawyers at the McArthur Law Firm have successfully advised injury victims and their families as they make what often prove to be some of the most important decisions of their lives.
 You can read or watch our client testimonials about their experiences working with our Georgia attorneys.
 Our fee percentages are also the same as the fees of inadequate or untrained lawyers in this field.
 You get more money when you hire the best, but you pay the same percentage of attorneys’ fees.

-Evander Holyfield is our firm’s spokesperson, and he knows we do not give up until we receive a fair settlement offer, or we take the case to trial.
-To learn more about elder abuse or to set up a free consultation with a nursing home abuse attorney at the McArthur Law Firm, call us directly at 1-888-WE-FIGHT or fill out our online contact form.
-If outside of Georgia, call (478) 796-9380.
+We do not give up until we receive a fair settlement offer, or we take the case to trial.
+To learn more about elder abuse or to set up a free consultation with a nursing home abuse attorney at the McArthur Law Firm, call us directly at 478-238-1150 or fill out our online contact form.
+We practice nationwide.